Md-Khid/Data_Piping_and_Wrangling_Patient_Survey_Experience/README.md

 ## Dataset Information

 ### Data Variables
 The survey dataset for the entire year is stored in twelve separate Microsoft Excel documents, one for each calendar month.
-The significant part of the survey focuses on the experiences of warded patients with their doctors, including aspects such as respect, competency, empathy and listening skills.[Dataset](https://github.com/Md-Khid/Data_Wrangling_Patient_Survey_Experience/tree/main/Survey%20Data)
+The significant part of the survey focuses on the experiences of warded patients with their doctors, including aspects such as respect, competency, empathy and listening skills.
+[Dataset](https://github.com/Md-Khid/Data_Piping_and_Wrangling_for_Patient_Survey_Experience/tree/main/survey)

 ### Data Dictionary